stridecolossus/JOVE/docs/blog/part-5-terrain/particle-system.md

 }
 ```

-A `Collision` defines the operation to be performed on the intersected particle and provides default implementations:
+A `Collision` defines the operation to be performed on the intersected particle:

 ```java
 public interface Collision {